Deviation frequencies of Brownian path property approximations: Acknowledgments

 \section{\textbf{Acknowledgments}}

-MAH acknowledges support by project INV-2019-84-1837 of Facultad de Ciencias at Universidad de los Andes and the kind hospitality by Prof. Dr. E. Hausenblas during a research stay June-July 2022 at the Chair of Applied Mathematics, at Montanuniversit\"at Leoben, Austria, where this project started.
+MAH acknowledges support by project INV-2019-84-1837 of Facultad de Ciencias at Universidad de los Andes and the kind hospitality by Prof.~Dr.~E.~Hausenblas during a research stay June-July 2022 at the Chair of Applied Mathematics, at the Technical University of Leoben, Austria, where this project started.
 The latter was financed by the JESH 2019 [Joint Excellence in Science and Humanities] project ``Metastability in Turing patterns'' of the Austrian Academy of Sciences.